sharonjennifer/boston-311-ai-system/ml_prioritization_dashboard/Deployment.md

 - Returns:
   - **0** → model healthy
   - **1** → decay detected (scheduler triggers retraining)
+- Also computes a simple **data drift signal**:
+  - Computes the positive class rate (class balance) in the monitoring window.
+  - Compares it to a baseline positive rate from training.
+  - If the absolute difference exceeds a threshold, it sets `drift_flag = TRUE`.

 This creates a persistent history of model performance and provides a clear automated signal to initiate the retraining workflow.